amyinorbit/amyinorbit.github.io/_posts/2017-09-24-orbitvm-diary-6.md

  * It's just one of the silly bugs, but it's such a common and stupid one that it bears repeating: C macros can bite you, hard.
-In the run loop, popping something from the stack is implemented as a macro:
+In the run loop, popping something off the stack is implemented as a macro:

        #define POP() (*(--task->sp))

-   Now, checking that a value evaluates to `true` (true boolean, or non-nil) is *also* done using a macro:
+   Now, checking that a value evaluates to `true` (true boolean, or non-zero) is *also* done using a macro:

        #define IS_TRUE(val)    ((val).type == TYPE_TRUE || (IS_NUM(val) && AS_NUM(val) != 0.0))